mostafa-ti/Master_thesis_bioinformatics/README.md

 On this project, we're working with large data and software such as Cell Ranger, which need High-performance computing (HPC) power.
 All the bioinformatics workflows for this project have been done on LUNARC Aurora service HPC Desktop ( the center for scientific and technical computing at Lund University).
 All the software is pre-installed on the LUNARC clusters so that users can access and load software packages based on the project's requirements.
-To efficiently management of the compute resources, we need to follow the [SLURM](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/ "SLURM - the batch system at LUNARC") job scheduler, which in simple words, is a bash script that loads all the necessary packages and sends it to the backend system.
+To efficiently management of the compute resources, we need to follow the [SLURM](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/ "SLURM - the batch system at LUNARC") job scheduler, which in simple words, is a bash script that loads all the necessary packages and sends it to the system backend.
 Here is an example of a `bash script` for submitting a job on Aurora:
 ```bash
 #! /bin/bash